sonic-net/SONiC/doc/qos/reclaim-reserved-buffer.md

 - `queues_to_apply_zero_profile`: Similar to `pgs_to_apply_zero_profile` but for queues.
 - `ingress_zero_profile`: The ingress zero profile, in case the vendor need to specify it explicitly.
 By default, the zero profile of each buffer pool is the profile in the list and referencing the pool.
 - `egress_zero_profile`: The egress zero profile.
 It's similar as the ingress one but on egress side.
-- `support_remove_profile`: By default, it is `yes`.
+- `support_removing_buffer_items`: By default, it is `yes`.
 In this case, the normal profiles will be removed from the admin down port before applying the zero profiles on all priority groups or queues.

   In case removing is not supported by vendor, this field should be specified as `no`.
 In this case, the zero profiles will be applied on all configured priority groups and queues.